Technical Translation of Workplace Safety Instructions

 On April 28, 2010, the Occupational Safety and Health Administration (“OSHA”) released a statement in which it reiterated OSHA’s policy that “employee training required by OSHA standards must be presented in a manner that employees can understand…” According to the statement, this means that if an employee cannot speak or comprehend English, then the employer must provide the employee with safety instruction in a language that the employee can understand.

 In other words, according to OSHA, an employer must communicate safety warnings and instructions to the employee in the same manner in which the employer typically communicates with the employee.
 Thus, it may be necessary, for employers to obtain the assistance of a certified translation company like All Language Alliance, Inc. in order to satisfy the OSHA training requirements and regulations.
 Given the elevated risks involved with operating certain types of equipment and heavy machinery, in particular, we recommend that employers and manufacturers alike invest in having all of the pertinent hazard communication and safety information translated into the workers’ native languages.
 The cost of technical translating services to ensure workers’ safety is very minor when compared to the risk associated with failing to do so.
-Our technical documentation translation company is prepared to assist with interpreting OSHA safety training and translating safety information into any language, including, but not limited to: Spanish, Russian, Portuguese, Arabic, Cantonese, Burmese, Bosnian, Mandarin Chinese, and many more.
+Our technical documentation translation company is prepared to assist with interpreting OSHA safety training and translating safety information, including Environment, Health and Safety (EHS); Health, Safety and Environment (HSE) compliance documents, into any language, including, but not limited to: Spanish, Russian, Portuguese, Arabic, Cantonese, Burmese, Bosnian, Mandarin Chinese, and many more.

 #alllanguagealliance #technicaltranslation #workplacetranslationservices #technicaltranslationservices #documenttranslation #scientifictranslation #scientifictranslationservices #OSHAtranslation #OSHAtrainingtranslation #OSHA #workplacesafety #technicaltranslator #engineeringtranslation